fkhadra/react-contexify/README.md

 ```

-- With a html node, the ref contain the html node 🤣
+- With an html node, the ref contains the html node 🤣

 ```js
 const Wrapped = () => (